 - Functional Academics – in the areas of Language, Social Studies, Science and Mathematics.
 Learning is enhanced by our Academic Movement Program, which combines academics goals with music and movement.

-- Specialized Health and PE – including adaptive bicycle riding, swimming, social games and sports
+- Specialized Health and PE – including adaptive bicycle riding, swimming, social games, hiking, and sports

 - Life Skills – including cooking, shopping, housekeeping, personal hygiene and other activities of daily living.

 - Vocational Skills – including the development of sustained attention and motor sequencing, micro-entrepreneurship, retail, gardening maintenance, sales, construction and production activities.

 - Community-based Instruction (CBI) – Students receive daily direct instruction both on campus and within the community.
 Providing regular instruction in a variety of settings ensures that student learning generalizes (or occurs) across multiple environments.
 Some examples of community-based activities include (but are not limited to): public libraries, recreation centers, restaurants, stores, parks, theaters, bowling alleys, local businesses, museums, public transportation, zoo, SeaWorld, malls, etc.